 And I found my weakness – old maps!
 There are some great maps of old Saigon here (behind glass so it was hard to get a picture).
 There are currently 24 districts in Saigon and I’ve always wondered about the naming system.
 For example, the arrondissements of Paris form a clockwise spiral, yet the numbers here are all over the shop.
 It turns out that the first 12 districts that are numbered did follow some order.

 As the city grew, the districts were amalgamated and new areas were assigned low numbers.
 So district 2, which is now a new area on the other side of the river, was once next to district 1 on the main side of the river.

 When the city expanded beyond the 12 districts, the new districts use names.
-On the map these districts are farm and swampland.
-Interesting to note that the airport was in open space, and now it’s surrounded by the city.
+On the map, these districts are farms and swampland.
+Interesting to note that the airport was in an open space, and now it’s surrounded by the city.